UKHomeOffice/cop-product-page/README.md

 To run the test, simply run `npm test` command.
 To run the test after changing html code,

-run `npm install -- -u` to update the snapshots.
+run `npm test -- -u` to update the snapshots.

 [Nightwatch] - used for end to end testing.
 Page objects, variables and test specs can be found in the `Nightwatch` folder within the `root.`
 This can be found [here.](nightwatch)